Donald wary of young guns in push for playoff title

-NORTON, Massachusetts World number one Luke Donald will start this week's Deutsche Bank Championship hungry for a second PGA Tour victory this year but wary of some of the game's successful young guns.
+NORTON, Massachusetts British world number one Luke Donald will start this week's Deutsche Bank Championship hungry for a second PGA Tour victory this year but wary of some of the game's successful young guns.

 Going into the second of the four lucrative FedExCup playoff events, Donald occupies fifth spot in the standings and is in good position to make a run at the overall title and its $10 million (6 million pound) bonus.